 The Farm Economy: Overall Trends

-Continued tough rhetoric between the U.S., China and other nations about trade and tariffs has many in the agriculture community concerned.
-Many sectors of U.S. agriculture, forestry and commercial fishing are highly dependent on exports.
+Continued tough rhetoric between the US, China, and other nations about trade and tariffs, has had a major impact on the agriculture industry.
+Many sectors of US agriculture, forestry and commercial fishing are highly dependent on exports.
 Even for those producers whose products are not directly exported, the price they receive domestically may be heavily influenced by international trade.
-In addition, prices for some imported goods from China and Europe have already started to reflect import tariffs.
+In addition, prices for some imported goods from China as well as Europe have already started to reflect import tariffs.

 1 US Bureau of Labor Statistics

 2 U.S. Energy Information Administration, West Texas Intermediate Crude Oil